-KHS saves every single adoptable pet and has no "time limits."
-In 2015, 96% of all the pets we took in were saved; KHS only euthanizes pets who are too gravely ill, too dangerous or too behaviorally unsound to be rehabilitated and adopted.
+KHS saves every single adoptable animals and has no "time limits."
+In 2016, 96% of all the pets we took in were saved; KHS only euthanizes pets who are too gravely ill, too dangerous or too behaviorally unsound to be rehabilitated and adopted.
 Read about our euthanasia policy.
+Learn more about how our percentage of lives saved is calculated.

 Below is a chart that shows the tremendous progress we've made in just 13 years.